 - To the dutch oven, add the onion, carrots and celery.
 Lightly season with salt and pepper and cook about four minutes.
 Add your tomato paste, demi glace (if using), garlic cloves and thyme, and cook for an additional three minutes.
-Add the wine and the shanks back to the dutch oven and bring to a simmer.
+Add the red wine (not the port) and the shanks back to the dutch oven and bring to a simmer.
 Once simmering, cover and put in the oven.
 Braise for about 3 hours.

 - When the the shank is finished, strain the sauce from the vegetables and shank.
 Pull the shanks out and set on a cutting board.
 When they have cooled slightly, shred the beef, it will be so tender that this will take almost no effort.